 The University of Connecticut nuclear physics group has produced a design for a scintillating fiber hodoscope to be used in the GlueX tagging spectrometer.
 The design calls for the readout of individual fiber pulses using silicon photomultipliers (SiPMs).
 These solid state devices are a relatively new technology and have different sensitivity to wavelength and operating conditions than do conventional photomultiplier tubes.
-Several SiPM devices have been obtained from industry and characterized in terms of their gain, timing, dark rate, and quantum efficiency.
-This report describes the methods used for these tests, the results obtained, and outlines the next steps to be taken in the prototyping of a fiber hodoscope with SiPM readout.
+Two of the most promising devices were obtained from the industry and characterized in terms of their gain, timing, dark rate, and quantum efficiency and sensitivity.
+The more suitable unit was further tested for its sensitivity to variations in bias voltage and ambient temperature.
+This report describes the methods used in these tests, the results obtained, and determines the described device to be suitable for scintillating fiber tagger microscope.